rageworx/fltk-custom/README.CMake.txt

 OPTION_BUILD_HTML_DOCUMENTATION - default ON
 OPTION_BUILD_PDF_DOCUMENTATION  - default ON
    These options can be used to switch HTML documentation generation with doxygen on.
-The build targets ('html', 'pdf', or 'docs') need still to be executed explicitly.
+If these are ON the build targets 'html', 'pdf', and 'docs' are generated but must be built explicitly.
+Technically the build targets are generated but excluded from 'ALL'.
+You can safely leave these two options ON if you want to save build time because the docs are not built automatically.

 OPTION_INCLUDE_DRIVER_DOCUMENTATION - default OFF
    This option adds driver documentation to HTML and PDF docs (if ON).
-This option is marked as "advanced" since it is only useful for FLTK developers or advanced users.
+This option is marked as "advanced" since it is only useful for FLTK developers and advanced users.
+It is only used if at least one of the documentation options above is ON as well.

 OPTION_INSTALL_HTML_DOCUMENTATION - default OFF
 OPTION_INSTALL_PDF_DOCUMENTATION  - default OFF
-   If these options are ON then the HTML and/or PDF docs get installed when the 'install' target is executed, e.g. with `make install'.
+   If these options are ON then the HTML and/or PDF docs are installed when the 'install' target is executed, e.g. with `make install'.
 You need to select above options OPTION_BUILD_*_DOCUMENTATION as well.

  2.3  Building under Linux with Unix Makefiles
 -----------------------------------------------